Hiring Your First Designer

 Specialists: The Focused Craftspeople

-• Bring depth in one domain (e.g. animation, UX writing)
+• Bring depth in one area like animation or UX writing

-• Complement a broader team, not replace it
+• Complement a broader team, don't replace it

 4. Equity and Compensation

-Designers who join you early are taking a bet on your vision.
-Compensate accordingly.
+Designers who join early are betting on your vision.
+Compensate them like it.

 Equity Ranges: